It Shouldn’t Be Hard To Talk About Mental Health. Here’s Why

 September 12, 2022

-The State of Mental Health Issues in Present
+The State of Mental Health Issues in the Present

 While mental health struggles can feel like a secret shame, it’s more common than you might think.
 According to Mental Health America’s 2021 report on The State Of Mental Health In America: